 Explore hands-on booths in the life sciences.
 Speak with graduate students who have studied in these sciences.
 Get a feel for how fun science can be.
-The following workshops were offered at the 2016 Avenues of Scientific Discovery event (This workshop list will be updated as 2018 workshops are approved).
+The following workshops were offered at the 2018 Avenues of Scientific Discovery event.
+Workshops for 2019 will be updated in January as they are approved.

 - Evolution Works With What It's Got